Foundation of German Business supports Kiron students

 It is particularly important for us to advance entrepreneurial thinking and socially responsible action.
-We also encourage our participants to reflect upon their personal development.
+We also encourage our participants to reflect on their personal development.

 - How does SDW support Kiron students?

-SDW’s core focus is our Klaus Murmann scholarship programme.
-It is the fifth largest of thirteen Support Foundations for talented individuals (Begabtenförderungswerke) in Germany with roughly 1,900 active scholarship recipients and 4,000 alumni today.
+SDW’s core focus is our Klaus Murmann scholarship program.
+It is the fifth-largest of thirteen Support Foundations for talented individuals (Begabtenförderungswerke) in Germany with roughly 1,900 active scholarship recipients and 4,000 alumni today.

 The Klaus Murmann Scholarship is awarded to academically gifted university students and doctoral candidates from all fields of study.
 Kiron students who successfully complete our selection process are awarded this scholarship.

 They receive both financial support and access to our comprehensive, supplemental educational curriculum until their graduation with a bachelor’s, master’s or doctoral degree.
 In addition, they are active members of their local, self-organized foundation chapters.

 - When did the cooperation start?
 What common goals do SDW and Kiron share?